 Plastic bag use has dropped dramatically.
-We’re calling for the next steps
+We look at the next steps

 The government is celebrating the 59% reduction in customers buying plastic bags since 2018-19.
 We’re calling for dramatic progress in cutting plastic use and pollution.